This is the multi-page printable view of this section. Click here to print.

 • Supports NFS Version 3.

 1. Click the All Services > Storage > File Storage menu.
-Move to the Service Home page of File Storage.
+Go to the Service Home page of File Storage.

 2. On the Service Home page, click the File Storage menu.
-Move to the File Storage List page.
+You will be taken to the File Storage list page.

-3. On the File Storage List page, click the resource to be used by the connection server.
-Move to the File Storage Details page.
+3. On the File Storage List page, click the resource to be used on the connected server.
+You will be taken to the File Storage Details page.

-5. Refer to the procedure below to connect (Network Drive Connection) the volume.
+5. Refer to the steps below to connect the volume (network drive).

-• Enter the drive and folder based on the detailed information of the File Storage volume to be connected, and then click Finish.
+• Refer to the detailed information of the File Storage volume to be connected, enter the drive and folder, and then click Finish.

-6. In the Network Credentials pop-up window, enter the account name (ID) and password, and then click OK.
+6. In the network credential input popup, enter the account name (ID) and password, then click Confirm.

-• The account name (ID) can be found on the File Storage Details page.
+• Check the account name (ID) on the File Storage Details page.

-• The password is the password set when Creating File Storage.
+• The password is the password set during File Storage creation.

-• If you are connecting two or more volumes with the CIFS protocol set, add the Storage IP and Storage name to the hosts file and then connect.
+• If you connect two or more volumes with the CIFS protocol enabled, add the storage IP and storage name to the hosts file before connecting.

 \\10.10.10.10\filestorage1